ericdallo/grube-api/README.md

 # grube-api

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A clojure websocket backend for manage [grube](https://github.com/ericdallo/grube) game

 ## License

-Copyright © 2019 FIXME
+Copyright © 2020 Grube

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at